X-Hax/SA-Mod-Manager/.github/ISSUE_TEMPLATE/bug_report.md

 title: ''
 labels: ''
 assignees: ''
-Please Make sure to check the [troubleshooting guide](https://github.com/X-Hax/SA-Mod-Manager/wiki/Troubleshooting-Guide) before opening an issue.

 ---

+Please check the troubleshooting guide in the Wiki before submitting an issue.

 **Describe the bug**
 A clear and concise description of what the bug is.